-Reduction in creditors The 30 days payment period is highly The target is payment period; dependent on the cash flows, which is anticipated to be The current payment one of the basis why this plan is been achieved by 30 June 2024 period is more 120 days, developed. of which the To be monitored municipality plans to Year 1 - Targeted approach: on a monthly bring it down to between > 120 days Quarter - 1 Priority to be given to basis towards the trade creditors outstanding for target. < 180 days as follows. >1080 days, Quarter - 2 Priority to be given to trade creditors outstanding for > 120 days and < 1080 days, Quarter - 3 Priority to be given to trade creditors outstanding for > 120 days & < 60 days,
+Reduction in creditors The 30 days payment period is highly The target is payment period; dependent on the cash flows, which is anticipated to be - The current payment one of the basis why this plan is been achieved by period is more 120 days, developed.
+30 June 2024 of which the municipality plans to To be monitored bring it down to Year 1 - Targeted approach: on a monthly between > 120 days Quarter - 1 Priority to be given to basis towards trade creditors outstanding for the target. < 180 days as follows. >1080 days, Quarter - 2 Priority to be given to trade creditors outstanding for > 120 days and < 1080 days, Quarter $-$ 3 Priority to be given to trade creditors outstanding for $>$ 120 days & $<$ 60 days,